 - Not using enough product: If your hair is dark, you should use more bleach.
 By falling short, your hair could turn orange or red after bleaching.

 - Choosing the right product for you: You should take your time shopping for the right bleaching product.
 These products have various volume strengths, ranging from 10 to 40.
 A Volume 10 product won’t get the job done if you have very dark hair.
 However, you should never use a developer above 30 volumes for on-scalp bleach applications.

 - Poor product mixing: Make sure the product is not outdated.
 Also, it is imperative to mix the developer and bleaching powder evenly.
-While stirring the mixture with your brush, take your time, and don’t stop until a homogenized blend.
+While stirring the mixture with your brush, take your time, and don’t stop until a homogenized.

 Will Toner Fix Uneven Hair?

-It is possible to use toner on uneven bleached hair.
-After several washes, you’ll most likely end up with slightly uneven toned hair, but it is not a clear pathway to getting to your desired hair color.
+It is possible to use toner on uneven-bleached hair.
+After several washes, you’ll most likely end up with slightly unevenly toned hair, but it is not a clear pathway to your desired hair color.
 However, if you prefer to skip the harsh effects of bleach, toning may be a viable option.

-Toning may work for you, but it doesn’t correct all types of uneven bleached hair.
+Toning may work for you, but it doesn’t correct all types of unevenly bleached hair.
 Before considering this option, try to determine the degree of your hair’s unevenness.
-If it’s severe, you may be better off with the other methods.
+If severe, you may be better off with the other methods.